List of Kentucky supplemental roads and rural secondary highways (700–799): Kentucky Route 731

 Kentucky Route 731 is a 1.579 mi rural secondary state highway in western downtown Paducah that runs from U.S. Routes 45 and 62 to U.S. Route 60 and Downs Drive.

+History

+KY 731 was formed after 1961.

+The original KY 731 ran from KY 15 in Jackson north to KY 15; this was decommissioned ca. 1961 when KY 15 was rerouted over most of this road (now part of KY 205 after another rerouting), and the old route of KY 15 became KY 1812 (which replaced part of the road) and the rest was decommissioned and is now known as Panbowl Road.

 Kentucky Route 732

 Kentucky Route 732 is a 9.571 mi rural secondary state highway in eastern Calloway County that runs from Kentucky Route 94 and Todd Road to Waterview Lane and Richard Lane along Kentucky Lake east of Boatwright.